Karina James-Wiltshire (Co-Chair of Governors)

 Daniel Moore (LA Governor)

 Both of my daughters attend the Park school, where their experience has been excellent to date.
 I want to contribute to the Federation’s continued improvement and development; to ensure that all children’s school experience is as inclusive, diverse and developmentally challenging as it can possibly be.
 I am passionately committed to this and to improving the outcomes for children at this stage in their lives and beyond.
 I have fifteen years of experience in public policy and stakeholder engagement, and currently work for a Higher Education research funding body where I have specialised in a range of policy areas including university leadership and governance, market regulation and student access and participation.

-Glen Bickle (Staff Governor)
+Lotte Fleming (Staff Governor)

 Liz Bromiley (Co-opted Governor)

 I am the District Councillor for Parkwall & Warmley and always want to see the best for residents, this is an aspiration I also hold for pupils within the Federation.
 I sit on the body which scrutinises the Council’s decisions and actions, and I believe this experience will be useful as a Governor .
 An ex-pupil of Parkwall, I hold very fond memories of the school.
 I also work for a parenting charity as the Complaints Officer, this role has helped me to understand the priorities of parents in getting the best for their children.

 Victoria Beswetherick (Co-opted Governor)